atul0016/NetCoerAppJan2020VW/Core_APIApp/readme.md

 		FromForm --> Read data from Http request in Form Model Object for POST request FromRoute --> Data is posted using HTTP Route Parameters for POST request
 2. Exception Handling
+	Error Handling at Entity Level
+		Standard Error Attributes using DataAnnotations
+		Custom Data Annotations
+	Process Based Error Handling
+		Exception Management
 3. Middlewares
+	Access of HttpContext class using the 'RequestDelegate' delegate The RequestDelegate accepts 'HttpContext' as input parameter and execute the logic using 'InvokeAsync()' method The first parameter to this method is HttpContext e.g. if the Middleware is for Exception the InvokeAsync() method will habe try...catch block
+	The IApplicationBuilder interface and its Use() method will be responsible to register the Custom Middleware(?) in Http Pipeline.
+		Custom Middleware
+				This is the class that is ctor injected by RequestDelegate and contains InvokeAsync() method
 4. Secure
 5. CORS
 6. Deploymentp